dracula/dracula-theme/README.md

 ###### "Are you going to support editor X?"

 We hope so, but we need your help to accomplish that.
-Since you're already using app X you're probably much more experienced on it than us.
+Since you're already using app X you're probably much more experienced in it than us.
 So give it a try first!

 ###### "How do I submit a new theme?"